Floer cohomology in the mirror of the projective plane and a binodal cubic curve

 \begin{itemize} \item is supported in $U = \{s+it\mid -2\leq s \leq -1, 1-\epsilon \leq t \leq 1 \}$, \item vanishes along the bottom, left and right sides of $U$, and \item has $\partial\beta/\partial t \geq 0$. \end{itemize}

-Figure \ref{fig:horizontal-sections} shows the base of the fibration, with region where $\beta$ has support is shaded in yellow.
+Figure \ref{fig:horizontal-sections} shows the base of the fibration; the region where $\beta$ has support is shaded.

 Let $H$ be a Hamiltonian function on the fiber $M$, and let $X_H$ be its vector field defined by $\omega(\cdot, X_H) = dH$.
-Then over $S^-$, where are fibration was originally trivial with $\Omega = d\Theta$ pulled back from the fiber, consider
+Then over $S^-$, where our fibration was originally trivial with $\Omega = d\Theta$ pulled back from the fiber, consider

 This modifies the symplectic connection as follows: Let $Y \in TE^v$ denote the general vertical vector.
 Then if $Z \in TS$, and $Z^h$ is its horizontal lift